 The Panthers won the pennant, but Foreman wasn’t impressive with Fort Worth – a 5.85 earned run average, a WHIP (walks plus hits per inning pitched) of 1.587, and a record of 9-14.
 Fort Worth cut ties.
 There was word around that Foreman was going to join the Marshall, Texas, club of the Class D East Texas League, but he remained an unsigned free agent until he signed with the Boston Red Sox on June 7.
 He was hustled into action and played his first game on the 9th, followed by one on the 12th and his third and final one on the 25th.
 The Red Sox were well on their way to another last-place finish.
 They wound up the season 44½ games out of first, more than 15 games worse than the seventh-place St. Louis Browns.
 When Foreman first saw action, they’d played 48 games and were 14-34, already 20½ games behind the Yankees.
 They lost every one of the three games in which he took part, not surprising in a year in which they lost 107 games in all.

 Foreman’s first game, on June 9, was a close one, a 6-4 loss to St. Louis.
 Jack Russell had given up four runs in 4 1/3 innings.
 Foreman closed out the fifth inning and threw the sixth and seventh, allowing St. Louis one earned run on two hits.
 Red Ruffing closed out the game, giving up a run himself.
 On June 12, Ted Wingfield was already losing 5-0 after five innings.
-Foreman pitched two hitless innings, though he did put two Detroit runners on via walks.
+Foreman pitched two hitless innings, though he did put three Detroit runners on via walks.
 After six innings at Fenway Park on the 25th, the Yankees had built up a 9-1 lead off pitchers Paul Zahniser and Russell.
 Foreman pitched the last three innings and gave up two more runs on one hit and two walks.
 His 3.68 earned run average was actually the second lowest on a team that suffered under a 4.72 ERA, but apparently manager Lee Fohl had other ideas in mind.
 With the White Sox, the 2.25 ERA was by far the lowest on that squad, which averaged 4.74.
 Why Happy didn’t have more opportunities with two last-place teams, when he was statistically pitching better than almost anyone on either club remains unclear.

 Happy became a truck driver.
 He had a throat operation in 1952, then died at the age of 55 of lung cancer on February 13, 1953, while visiting his sister Sallie Schiftman in New York City.
 He was survived by another sister, Leah Schuster of Shreveport, wife of the owner of Dave Shuster’s Wholesale Produce Company, with whom he had lived while playing in Shreveport.
 What had become of Mildred, we do not know.